History of Leigh Court Barn

 Medieval monasteries owned farmland that could supply them with food and raw materials, either directly, or indirectly through the sale of surplus produce.
 Monastic farms, known as granges, were often large-scale operations, and the size and magnificence of the grange barn at Leigh Court suggests that the Pershore Abbey farm was a well-organised and lucrative business.

-Radiocarbon dating. though not conclusive, supports the evidence of carpentry techniques that date the barn to the 14th century, probably about 1325.
+Radiocarbon dating has shown that the timbers for the barn were felled in the spring of 1344, which supports the evidence of carpentry techniques that date the barn to the 14th century.

 With the closure of the abbey in 1540 the farm passed into lay hands.
 Until relatively recently the need for large barns for storing and threshing grain remained unchanged.